outofcoffee/imposter/README.md

 ## sfdc

 Basic Salesforce mock implementation.
+Supports non-persistent:

+* SObject creation
+* SObject update
-Supports SObject retrieval by ID and dummy SOQL queries.
+* SObject retrieval by ID
+* dummy SOQL queries

 _Note:_ This plugin requires TLS/SSL to be enabled.
 Ensure you use an https:// scheme for accessing the mock server.